-Separation Agreement of Mr. Genovese
+Separation Agreement of Ms. Gotsis

-Our Company and Mr. Genovese entered into a separation agreement whereby Mr. Genovese resigned from all employment with our Company effective as of September 17, 2010.
-On his separation date, Mr. Genovese received his final regular paycheck as well as payment for any accrued but unused vacation and personal days.
-All unvested restricted stock, stock units and SARs were modified to permit their continued vesting in accordance with their original vesting schedules.
-Mr. Genovese also received a bonus for 2010 performance in the amount of \$600,000.
-Under the separation agreement, Mr. Genovese provided the Company with a general liability release and agreed to certain covenants, including confidentiality and non-disparagement.
+Our Company and Ms. Gotsis entered into a separation agreement whereby Ms. Gotsis resigned from all employment with our Company, effective as of May 31, 2011.
+On her separation date, Ms. Gotsis received her final regular paycheck as well as payment for any accrued but unused vacation and personal days.
+All of her unvested restricted stock and stock units were modified to permit their continued vesting in accordance with their original vesting schedules and her vested SARs were modified to remain exercisable through the end of their original 10-year term.
+Our Company will also pay for her 36 months of COBRA coverage.
+Under her separation agreement, Ms. Gotsis provided the Company with a general liability release and agreed to certain customary covenants, including confidentiality and non-disparagement.

-As part of the separation agreement, Mr. Genovese entered into a consulting agreement with our Company effective as of September 18, 2010.
-The consulting agreement provides that Mr. Genovese will perform consulting services as requested by the Company through March 17, 2012 or such earlier date specified by Mr. Genovese and will receive a \$33,333 monthly consulting fee.
+As part of her separation agreement, Ms. Gotsis entered into a consulting agreement with our Company effective as of June 1, 2011.
+The consulting agreement provides that Ms. Gotsis will perform consulting services as requested by the Company through May 31, 2013 or such earlier date specified by Ms. Gotsis and will receive a \$10,000 monthly consulting fee.